RhysU/descendu/README.md

 In no particular order:

- * Coordinates always signed on output of hexes
  * Serialization and deserialization of that game state concept (e.g. for wire)
      * Look into https://github.com/USCiLab/cereal
      * Look into https://people.csail.mit.edu/rivest/Sexp.txt status)